 This means your insurance could potentially withhold a pay-out.
 All lights and number plates need to be clearly visible as well, so make sure to give yourself time in a morning to clear your car if winter weather hits.

-3. Rear-wheel drive is worthless in the snow.
+3. Rear-wheel drive is useless in the snow

 Even though front-wheel drive is usually the better choice for traction, rear-wheel drive still can be sturdy in winter.
 Due to the advancements in electronics and tyre technology, rear-wheel drive does not encounter as many troubles as sceptics perceive.